-The team thank Professor Jukka Pirttilä for his support and comments.
-Dr Helen Barnes and Ms Michell Mpike (SASPRI) are thanked for their contributions at the start of the project.
-This working paper draws from and builds on the Kangasniemi et al. (2015) working paper.
-Preliminary findings from this report were presented at a SOUTHMOD Project Workshop convened by UNU-WIDER on 10-11 October 2016 in Helsinki, Finland and on 4 July 2017 in Maputo, Mozambique.
+The team thank Jukka Pirttilä and Pia Rattenhuber for their support and comments.
+Helen Barnes and Michell Mpike (SASPRI) are thanked for their contributions at the start of the project.
+This country report draws from and builds on the Kangasniemi et al. (2015) WIDER Working Paper.

-Corresponding author: Gemma Wright (gemma.wright@saspri.org)
+Corresponding author: David McLennan david.mclennan@saspri.org